theo-armour/agenda/1-notes.md

 * +++

-How how can you love it if you don't know it okay&nbsp;
+How can you love it if you don't know it?
 415 987 8034
-The the best way to go to sleep is to have a clear conscience&nbsp;
+The thbest way to go to sleep is to have a clear conscience&nbsp;

 Nob Hill gazette